Privacy Preserving Image Registration: Experiments Results

+\textbf{Point Cloud Data.} We showcase rigid registration on 2D point cloud data representing the corpus callosum, as presented in \citet{vachet2012automatic}, with a set size $n=193$.
+The registration loss here considered is SSD between point coordinates (additional details are provided in Appendix \ref{appendix:pointcloud}).

-PET data consists of 18-Fluoro-Deoxy-Glucose (${}^{18}FDG$) whole body Positron Emission Tomography (PET).
-The images here considered are a frontal view of the maximum intensity projection reconstruction, obtained by 2D projection of the voxels with the highest intensity across views ($1260 \times 1090$ pixels).
-Brain MRIs are obtained from the Alzheimer's Disease Neuroimaging Initiative \citep{mueller2005alzheimer}.
-The images were processed via a standard processing pipeline to estimate density maps of gray matter \citep{ashburner2000voxel}.
-The subsequent registration experiments in 2D are performed on the extracted mid-coronal slice, of dimension $121 \times 121$ pixels.
-For 3D multimodal registration, we use both MR images and PET images from the ADNI dataset, where their size are respectively $180 \times 256 \times 256$ voxels for the MR images and $160 \times 160 \times 96$ voxels for the PET images.
+\textbf{Whole body PET data.} The dataset considered for linear and non-linear registration with SSD consists of 18-Fluoro-Deoxy-Glucose (${}^{18}FDG$) whole body PET scans.
+The images are a frontal view of the maximum intensity projection reconstruction, obtained by 2D projection of the voxels with the highest intensity across views ($1260 \times 1090$ pixels).

+\textbf{Brain MRI and PET data.} This dataset regroups brain MRI and PET images obtained from the Alzheimer's Disease Neuroimaging Initiative \citep{mueller2005alzheimer}.
+MRI data were processed via a standard processing pipeline to estimate gray matter density maps \citep{ashburner2000voxel}.
+Non-linear registration was carried out on the extracted mid-coronal slice, of dimension $121 \times 121$ pixels.
+For 3D multimodal linear registration with MI, we use both MRI images and PET images, with respective dimension of $180 \times 256 \times 256$ and $160 \times 160 \times 96$ voxels.